PrestaShop/docs/src/content/1.7/development/components/router-dispatcher.md

 The Back Office is split between the legacy part and the migrated part.

-The legacy backend relies on controllers you can find in directory `controllers/admin`.
+The legacy backend relies on controllers you can find in the `controllers/admin` directory.

 The Symfony backend relies on controllers you can find in `src/PrestaShopBundle/Controller/Admin`.